-Our project will commence with a remote training session using Zoom just before the Easter break on 23rd March, 4 – 5.30pm.
-Over the summer term the project schools will be supported every step of the way to engage in a linking programme designed to emphasis reaching out, making new friends and connecting with others beyond our usual groups.
+Our project will commence with a remote training session using Zoom in November 2021.
+Over the Spring term the project schools will be supported every step of the way to engage in a linking programme designed to emphasis reaching out, making new friends and connecting with others beyond our usual groups.
 The focus will be on bringing fun and enjoyment to school life and re-energising connections.
 Resources will be provided for a very flexible and user-friendly programme of lessons and exchanges, where children will learn together about identity, community, diversity and belonging.

 The project support will include:

 Partnering with a like-minded school in the contrasting locality in London

 Two Zoom training sessions to enable coordinators to run all aspects of the project

 Tried and tested online resources – everything provided to simply run with it!

 Teacher Guides – paper copies and PDFs posted to your school, providing a hard copy of ‘the manual’